unrealwork/atsd-use-cases/research/us-auto/README.md

 _Source_: [Federal Reserve Economic Data](https://fred.stlouisfed.org/series/LAUTONSA)

 Using the [moving average](../../tutorials//moving-avg/README.md) function to seasonally-adjust the underlying data more elegantly captures the trend of declining automobile sales.
-The above mentioned production downturn of the late 2000's is clearly visible, as is the recent trend indicating less and less cars being sold.
+The above mentioned production downturn of the late 2000's is clearly visible alongside the recent trend indicating less and less cars being sold.

 **Figure 2**: Domestic Motor Vehicle Production and Sales (1994-2017)